England | Scotland | Wales | Northern Ireland | Ireland

 Private prescription for travelling abroad

-Please make cheques payable to SMC Eastbourne Ltd.
+Please make cheques payable to Seaside Medical Centre.

 We are unable to accept credit/debit cards.

 All non-NHS work is done outside of normal NHS time.
-This means that the completion of forms, countersigning of passports, etc, may take a minimum of one week.
+This means that the completion of forms, preparation of letter and reports, may take a minimum of one week.